 Obviously, the health and wellbeing of yourself and of your staff is the main priority, and with a BCP in place, you can begin to protect the health of your business too.

-Given that there are potentially difficult times on the horizon, we at Acacia Consulting Services STRONGLY recommend that you spend some time immediately and create a Business Continuity Plan for you, your staff and your business.
+Given that there are potentially difficult times on the horizon.
+At Acacia, we recommend that you spend some time immediately and create a Business Continuity Plan for you, your staff and your business.

-Irrespective of our physical location and that of our individual staff members, Acacia Consulting services WILL be functioning just as we always do.
+We have a BCP, and we’ve tried and tested how we as a business will continue to function during and after the COVID-19 pandemic.
+Irrespective of our physical location and that of our individual staff members, Acacia will be functioning just as we always do.

-Our staff, our systems, our processes (including our IT systems and our telephones) – and our Business Continuity Plan – are ready to continue to help, support and provide our Clients with everything that we normally do.
+Our staff, our systems, our processes – including our IT systems and our telephones – are ready to continue to help, support and provide our clients with everything that we normally do.

-OK – so we may or may not physically attend your site, nor you attend ours, over the coming weeks and possibly even months….but we can do almost everything remotely via the internet.
+We may or may not physically attend your site, nor you attend ours, over the coming weeks and possibly even months, but we can do almost everything remotely via the internet.

 Acacia Consulting Services is open for business !